TrentBrunson/plotly_deploy/README.md

 ## Public, interavtive page created to showcase data for volunteers.
 ### Overview
 ---
 #####  Customer requested a dashboard for study volunteers to look up their anonimized data so they could contemplate their navel and its microbial contents.
-Just when you thought the internet had it all, this now shines a light that even a the deepest recesses of a belly button could hide; there now exists a new level of navel-gazing - now powered through the internet.
+Just when you thought the internet had it all, this now shines a light that even the deepest recesses of a belly button could not hide; there now exists a new level of navel-gazing - now powered through the internet.

 ### Resources